ibm-cloud-docs/discovery-data/domain.md

 1. Optional: Expand Advanced options, and specify a facet path to categorize any text that matches the dictionary entry.
 The text can be filtered by this facet later.

     If you use a hierarchy of categories, add a period between category names in the facet path to represent the hierarchy.
 For example, `automobiles.motorsports`.
 1. Enter a term, and then select the **+** button to add it.

+1. To add synonyms for the term, click the *Edit* icon, and then enter synonyms in the **Other terms** field.
+Separate multiple synonyms with a comma.
+Click **Save term**.

+1. Continue adding terms.

     Similar terms from your collection are suggested as new entries.

     Term suggestions are not displayed if the **Parts of Speech** enrichment is not enabled.
     {: note}
-1. Continue adding terms.
 1. Click **Save dictionary**.
 1. Choose the collections and fields where you want to apply the dictionary, and then click **Apply**.